jackwjtaylor/Prosper-path/README.md

 ## Output Guardrails
 Assistant messages are checked for safety and compliance before they are shown in the UI.
-The guardrail call now lives directly inside `src/app/App.tsx`: when a `response.text.delta` stream starts we mark the message as **IN_PROGRESS**, and once the server emits `guardrail_tripped` or `response.done` we mark the message as **FAIL** or **PASS** respectively.
-If you want to change how moderation is triggered or displayed, search for `guardrail_tripped` inside `App.tsx` and tweak the logic there.
+The guardrail call now lives directly inside `src/app/components/SimpleWorkspace.tsx`: when a `response.text.delta` stream starts we mark the message as **IN_PROGRESS**, and once the server emits `guardrail_tripped` or `response.done` we mark the message as **FAIL** or **PASS** respectively.
+If you want to change how moderation is triggered or displayed, search for `guardrail_tripped` inside `SimpleWorkspace.tsx` and tweak the logic there.

 ## Waitlist Landing Page (Marketing‑only mode)